abinayars/sentiment-analysis/README.md

 This project is a machine learning-based sentiment analysis system that classifies text into **Positive** and **Negative** sentiment.

 The project uses the **Sentiment140 Twitter dataset** for training and evaluation.
-Text data is cleaned and transformed into numerical features using **TF-IDF**, followed by classification using Logistic Regression and Multinomial Naive Bayes.
+Text data is cleaned and transformed into numerical features using **TF-IDF**, followed by classification using **Logistic Regression** and **Multinomial Naive Bayes**.

+The trained model is also evaluated on **IMDb movie reviews** to measure cross-domain performance.

 ## Features